Perfect Pairings & Recipes for

 Which Spices Go With Gooseberry?

-For gooseberry, choose spices that anchor its berryness or carry its juicy sweetness.
+Choose spices that anchor its berryness or carry its juicy sweetness.
 Nutmeg and star anise offer vibrant, clean counterpoints, their verdant freshness lifting the palate.
 Mixed spice add a gentle, oniony brightness, while clove introduces a sophisticated, anise-tinged elegance.

 Alternatively, embrace spices that harmonise with gooseberry's tropicality.
 The addition of espelette pepper, with its subtle safranal notes, can complement the pineapple beautifully, while onion powder lends a woody herbiness.